uhasker/getting-things-done-in-next-js/src/chapter6/01-hypertext-markup-language.md

 Two particularly important attributes are `id` and `class`.

 The `id` attribute is used to specify a **unique identity** for an HTML element.
-You can use that attribute to - well - uniquely identify an element.
+You can use that attribute to—well—uniquely identify an element.
-This allows us to reference that element using JavaScript or CSS.
+This allows us to reference that element from places like JavaScript code or CSS stylesheets.

 Here is how we can create an element with an `id` attribute: